Gene Yu

-Gene Yu (余靖) is a United States Military Academy graduate, former U.S. Army Special Forces officer and author.
+Gene Yu (余靖) is an American author and former U.S. Army Special Forces officer.
 He wrote the book Yellow Green Beret: Stories of an Asian-American Stumbling Around U.S. Army Special Forces (series)|Yellow Green Beret: Stories of an Asian-American Stumbling Around U.S. Army Special Forces Vols.
 1 to 3, under the pen name of Chester Wong, a semi-autobiographical and comedic take on his time in the Green Berets.

 He is also the nephew of Taiwanese President Ma Ying-jeou and was instrumental in the negotiation and release of Taiwanese citizen Evelyn Chang (Chang An-wei), from Abu Sayyaf militants in the Philippines.

 Background and education

 Gene Yu was born in Concord, Massachusetts on October 26, 1979 and moved to Northern California in 1988, where he grew up.
 He is of Hakka ancestry.
 Yu's mother is the younger sister of Taiwanese President Ma Ying-jeou.
 Although he is the nephew of President Ma, he had little contact with him while growing up.

 Yu matriculated into West Point at 17 and received his commission in June 2001.
 His first command was as a tank platoon and mortar platoon leader along the demilitarized zone in South Korea.
 He joined the Special Forces in 2006.